Keihan-ishiyama Station: Platforms

-Adjacent stations

 History

-Keihan-ishiyama Station was opened on January 12, 1914 as Ishiyama-ekimae Station (石山駅前駅).
+Keihan-ishiyama Station was opened on January 12, 1914, as Ishiyama-ekimae Station (石山駅前駅).
 It was renamed to its present name on April 1, 1953.
-The station was relocated to its present location on March 1, 2005 and rebuilt as an elevated station building.
+The station was relocated to its present location on March 1, 2005, and rebuilt as an elevated station building.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 3481 passengers daily (boarding passengers only).